 In my role as a coach I collect and store information which could identify you, e.g. your name, phone number, and email address.
 This is so I have methods of contacting you and I refer to these as my ‘client records’.
 This contact information is stored on my phone and laptop, which are password protected.
 I take the security of the data I hold about you very seriously and as such I take every effort to make sure it is kept secure.

 If you contact me and then decide not to work with me, I will ensure all your personal data is deleted within a week.
 If you would like me to delete this information sooner, just let me know.

 I also keep a record of the date of each coaching session and if required, notes regarding the theme of a session, identified only by your initials.
 I use this to keep a record of our work as it progresses.
 This information is stored electronically on my computer, and is password protected.
 Only I have access to this password.

 Your phone number is stored by first name only on my phone which has a lock-screen and finger-print security.

 In case of my ill health or death, this information will be accessed by a nominated professional executor – a colleague – who will be able to access your contact details to inform you of my inability to continue our work together.

 Data Retention / Deletion:

-In line with my professional registration, I share client information in monthly Clinical Supervision where only the necessary anonymised information will be shared, using only your first name.
+I may share client information in monthly supervision with a more experienced coach.
+Here, only the necessary anonymised information will be shared, using only your first name.
 Supervision, as well as adherence to professional guidelines, ensures that our practice continues to be ethical and competent.